 This is a whole new category of drugs recently approved by the FDA for the treatment of high cholesterol.

-Available under the brand names Praluent® and Repatha®, these drugs need to be injected once or twice per month and are extremely effective in lowering LDL.
+Available under the brand names Praluent® and Repatha®, these drugs need to be injected once or twice per month, are extremely effective in lowering LDL, and have been shown to improve outcomes.
+They are also extremely expensive, to the point where drug co-pays can be prohibitive.

 Have other questions about how to lower your cholesterol safely?
 Contact us.
 We’re always happy to help.